Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Introduction

 When $k=1$ the index theory developed by H. Poincar\'e and H. Hopf relates the topological properties of $M$ and the existence of fixed points.
 We shall define the so-called Poincar\'e-Hopf index in Section \ref{s:strategy}.
 Such an index theory is not available for more general $k$.

-Nevertheless, a first relation between the topological properties of a manifold $M$ and the existence of fixed points for a given action of $\R^k$ on $M$ was obtained by E.L.
+The first relation between the topological properties of a manifold $M$ and the existence of fixed points for a given action of $\R^k$ on $M$ was obtained by E.L.
 Lima in 1964.
-In \cite{Lima_geral,Lima_esfera}, he proved that \emph{a $C^1$-action of $\R^k$ on a closed surface with non-zero Euler characteristic has necessarily a fixed point.}
+In \cite{Lima_geral,Lima_esfera}, he proved that \emph{an action of $\R^k$ on a closed surface with non-zero Euler characteristic has necessarily a fixed point.}

 The generalization of Lima's theorem in dimension $3$ faces an immediate difficulty: the Euler characteristic of a $3$-dimensional manifold always vanishes.
 The relevant topological properties of $M$ are no longer \emph{global}, but rather \emph{semi-local}: this is the content of the following conjecture.
 It was addressed by the last two authors in \cite{BS}, and was stated in \cite{Bonatti_analiticos} as a problem (Probl\`eme 2 of that reference).
 It concerns the case $k=2$ and $\dim M=3$.